solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ### Write Instructions

-Now that the state is defined, we need to create an instruction to initalize an account when a new user signs up for cash app.
+Now that the state is defined, we need to create an instruction to initialize an account when a new user signs up for cash app.
 This will initialize a new `cash_account` and the PDA of this account will be derived from the public key of the user's wallet.